 How Brands Benefit From Super Bowl Commercials

 The cost of a Super Bowl commercial is staggering, but there’s no bigger audience an advertiser can reach.
-After Super Bowl LIV last year between the Chiefs and San Francisco 49ers, viewed by 99.9 million people on television and another 2.2 million who streamed the game, Super Bowls had been responsible for 10 of the 11 most-watched events in television history, CBS Sports reported.
-Only the series finale of M*A*S*H in 1983 broke into the Super Bowl stratosphere in terms of viewership.
+Nine of the top 10 television history in the United States were Super Bowls, with only the series finale of M*A*S*H in 1983 breaking into the Super Bowl stratosphere in terms of viewership.

-Those numbers just about guarantee that a brand gets seen by the millions of people watching the Super Bowl.
+Those numbers guarantee that a brand gets seen by millions of people watching the Super Bowl.
 And that can provide a marketing boost that lingers well past Super Bowl Sunday, according to a 2018 study.

 The study “Super Bowl Ads,” co-authored by Wesley Hartmann of the Stanford Graduate School of Business and Daniel Klapper, dean of the School of Business and Economics at Humboldt University Berlin, found that the companies that advertising during the Super Bowl will recognize increased sales during other sporting events, such as the NCAA Men’s Basketball Tournament, the NBA playoffs and major-league baseball games.

-Their research also showed that when it company is the only advertiser in its category during the Super Bowls, its sales are even higher.
+Their research also showed that when a company is the only advertiser in its category during the Super Bowls, its sales are even higher.

 More From GOBankingRates